NG-NEST/ng-nest/lib/ng-nest/ui/back-top/docs/readme.en_US.md

 ---
-label: 'BackTop 回到顶部'
+label: 'BackTop'
 category: 'Navigation'
 ---

-# BackTop 回到顶部
+# BackTop

-返回页面顶部的操作按钮。
+Return to the action button at the top of the page.

 ## Used alone